ledgerW/pathlight/memory-bank/activeContext.md

 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
 The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
+- Fixed authentication flow issues with magic links in production:
+  - Added proper security attributes to cookies in production environments
+  - Set `secure=True` for HTTPS environments
+  - Added `samesite="lax"` to allow cookies to be sent with same-site navigations
+  - Ensured consistent cookie settings throughout the authentication flow
+  - Added detailed logging to track cookie operations
+  - Updated logout function to use matching settings when clearing cookies
 - Improved mobile responsiveness for the results page:
   - Added media queries for different screen sizes (tablets and phones)
   - Adjusted font sizes, padding, and margins for better readability on small screens